“Armenia 🇦🇲 ~Belated Happy Birthday Pie”

 We are making the best use of our down time.
 It is never dull, but we are more than ready to get out and travel again; see sites, take photos, and write about our adventures!
 These are still very challenging times for traveling as we do; moving from country to country so often and not going home.Go To Home Page

-We are well into our third year of our full-time Gypsy lifestyle; buying one-way tickets to circumvent the globe.
-We enjoy writing about our experiences and taking photos of our adventuring along the way.
-Our names are Daryl and Pen,… Read More
+Hello and Welcome to our Travel Blog Website, We are into our fourth year of our full-time Gypsy Lifestyle; buying one-way tickets to circumvent the globe.
+We enjoy writing about our experiences and taking photos of our adventuring along the… Read More